Mastering Elasticsearch Field Mappings: Update Like a Pro

 Key takeaways

-- →Use the update mapping API to add new fields without recreating indices.
+- →Use the update mapping API to modify existing indices without downtime.

-- →Test mapping changes in staging to avoid unexpected issues in production.
+- →Test mapping changes in a staging environment to avoid production issues.

 Why it matters